ma7moudShaaban/Penetration-Testing/Information Security Foundations/Intro to Active Directory/README.md

     - memberOf: A listing of any groups that contain the group as a member (nested group membership).

     - objectSid: This is the security identifier or SID of the group, which is the unique value used to identify the group as a security principal.

+## Active Directory Rights and Privileges
+-  `whoami /priv` : will give us a listing of all user rights assigned to the current user.